alex-haozheng/497-gdrive/admin/README.md

 # Service:
-Admin
+This service is the admin service.

 # Author:
-Yuri Kim
+This service's author is Yuri Kim.

 # Github:
-flffamlln
+This service's author's Github is flffamlln.

 # Service Description:
-Contains actions and information on admins.
-This Admin service stores which users have admin access and endpoints to give a user admin access, remove admin access from a user, check if a user has admin access and deleting a user and deleting a post (admin powers).
+This admin service contains which users are admins.
+It has endpoints to give a user admin access, remove admin access from a user, check if a user has admin access, removing a user from admin db if a user has been deleted and more.
+Admins have the abilities including changing admin access for other users,

 # Interaction with other services:
-If user is deleted, remove user from admin access DB if user was an admin.
+This admin service listens for an AccountDeleted event.
+If it hears one, it removes that user from admin database if the user is in admin database because the user's account has been deleted.

 # Port #:
-Port 4000
+This service runs on port 4000.

 # Endpoint Information:
 ## POST events

-- Listens for a user deleted event message.
-If a user has been deleted, removes user from admins database.
+- This endpoint listens for a user deleted event message.
+If a user's account has been deleted, it removes user from admins database if it is there.
 - Request:
 ```
 {